L.M. Hosler has had a self-education in money management. Many times, she has had to work extra side jobs in order to pay her bills.

 Coupons have been around for years.
 I was one of those parents who used coupons and bought on sale.
-In fact, one of my sons one day said, "Mom will never buy us a cereal unless it is on sale and she has a coupon for it."
+In fact, one of my sons one day said, "Mom will never buy us cereal unless it is on sale and she has a coupon for it."
 He was right.
 I didn't because I couldn't afford to.

 The use of coupons can save a lot of money at the checkout as long as you don't buy things you don't need just because you have a coupon.
 Also, if the coupon does not bring the price lower than a generic brand, you probably should not use the coupon.

-So, get your friends together; everyone brings their coupons they don't use, some snacks and drinks, and have a fun evening coupon swapping and socializing.
+So, get your friends together; everyone brings their coupons they don't use, some snacks and drinks, and have a fun evening of coupon swapping and socializing.

 Tip #3 Stretch Your Food Dollars by Making the Most of Your Meat

-Most women have probably learned that one of the best ways to save money is to buy large pieces of meat that will make several meals.
+Most people have probably learned that one of the best ways to save money is to buy large pieces of meat that will make several meals.
 Roasting a large chicken for a nice meal of mashed potatoes, filling, gravy, and a vegetable will also leave leftovers to be used in various ways, such as chicken salad or chicken and waffles.

 We all know how after that Thanksgiving turkey, we wonder just how we will use all that turkey up and not let it go to waste.
 A nice piece of roast beef and ham can also provide several more dishes, and leftovers can also be frozen.